jacopofar/fleximatcher-rest-interface/README.md

 * get explanations for a parsing result
 * generate text for a given pattern
 * add, delete and list the grammar rules and the annotators at runtime
-* work on UTF-8 text
+* match Unicode characters, including of course emojis 😌
+* work with spaceless languages, as the parser itself is language-agnostic

-and it's already on Docker Hub.
+it's free and ready for use on Docker Hub.

 How to use
 ----------
-In this example, we'll build a toy parser to identify room reservation requests.
+In this example, we'll build a toy parser to identify XXX requests, like:

+    TODO insert an example here!!

+First, run the application.
+I warmly suggest to use Docker:

+     docker run -p 4567:4567 jacopofar/fleximatcher-web-interface

+Note that when booting the application will send the number of CPU cores and the total RAM to a stat server.
+The alternative is to use Maven and follow the `Dockerfile` instructions to build it upon Fleximatcher (the parsing library).

 TODO write it